advertise contact

 As a result you will find your resting heart rate gets lower so you will need to check your RHR on a regular basis and recalculate any target zones you have, especially if working with a heart rate monitor.

-Drugs found in cold medications raise the heart rate and do not give a true indication of your resting heart rate.
+Drugs found in many medications raise the heart rate and do not give a true indication of your resting heart rate.

 AGE